1. Home

 \[\frac{\text{No.of.rods} \cdot a}{A_1} \]

-This values must be larger than the 826mm²/m² calculated by Diamonds and must be place all over the white zone.
+This value must be larger than the 826mm²/m² calculated by Diamonds and must be placed all over the white zone.

 • Calculate the area (m²) of the donut zone (R_2-R_1).